JavaTMP/JavaTMP/docs/pages/erp/role-based-access-control-design.md

 ### Entity Definitions
 The main entities of RBAC system are:
 - Operation, Function or Action.
 Things that users can do with the resource.
 Like create, read, update, delete, print, email or share.
+Actions are important because they’re the verbs in the “can user X do Y to object Z” question.
+Certain actions will apply to all types, such as read/write/delete, but others will only apply to specific types
 - Role.
 Collection of actions that users can have. like manager, admin, supervisor or editor.
 A role lists the operations that can be performed, such as read, write, and delete.
 Roles conceptually represent a named collection of permissions.